World has problems. Quit the rhetoric and fix it.

 To back up the gardening and community gardening efforts and in the interests of saving water, greywater systems and rainwater tanks should be plumbed into houses.
 The grey water can go on the fruit trees and on lawn for people that like having lawn, and into the cisterns for flushing toilets.
 People harvesting and storing their own water rely less on water from the system, and using water carefully to begin with ensures that we don’t have to keep tapping acquifers and trying to build desal plants.

 To overcome the electricity problem every building could be outfitted with a decent sized solar panel array to provide electricity and hot water, and possibly a wind turbine for additional electricity if there are no big trees in the way.
-My friend Matt suggested that buildings that generate excess electricity can have it transferred to a centralised location, which can then be sold to buildings that use more electricity than they produce.
+My friend Rat suggested that buildings that generate excess electricity can have it transferred to a centralised location, which can then be sold to buildings that use more electricity than they produce.
 The current fossil fuel power stations can be used to supply any excess demand from industry and maybe eventually phased out.
-With everyone providing their own or most of their own there won't be a need to worry about how to supply so many buildings with so much electricity, if anything any centralised power will be supplementary rather than primary.
+With everyone providing their own or most of their own there won’t be a need to worry about how to supply so many buildings with so much electricity, if anything any centralised power will be supplementary rather than primary.

 Problem: the economy